Townhouse by Elding Oscarson

-The narrow site is sandwiched between very old neighboring buildings.
+The narrow site is sandwiched between old buildings in Landskrona, Sweden.
 Though nicely situated by the beach in a growing region, this city has become notorious for its social problems, originally set off by the wharf industry crisis in the 80's.
-The lot has been empty since mid 1900's.
+Our lot has been empty since mid 1900's.
 It is barely 5 meters wide with a tiny area of 75 square meters, facing a street but also a colorful hidden world inside the city block.
-The architects wanted to keep a strong presence of this small-scale, motley, naturally worn place in the completed project — a feeling of almost being outdoor.
+We wanted keep a strong presence of this small-scale, motley, naturally worn place in the completed project — a feeling of almost being outdoor.

-The clients, a couple dealing with art and running a café, plan to settle here for good.
+Our clients, a couple dealing with art and running a café, plan to settle here for good.
 As they want to use the house as a private gallery, they need walls for art, not for privacy.
-A single space was made, softly partitioned by thin exposed steel slabs.
+We made a single space, softly partitioned by thin exposed steel slabs.
 These span the entire width of the house and divide its program – kitchen, dining, living, library, bed, bath, and a roof terrace.
 A home office is located in a separate building across a small garden.
 Mechanical and service spaces fit next to the entrance.
 Gross area is 125 square meters.

 This simple system creates an array of different spatial experiences in this very small project.
 It aims at a non-minimalistic and lively sequence of confined and airy spaces, niches, interiors and exteriors, horizontal and vertical views as well as carefully framed views of the site.
 The continuous interior space is opening up to the street, to the middle of the block, and to the sky above.
 This openness to all directions generates a building volume that is both monolithic and transparent.
 All facades are treated equally, exposing the interior and offering views through the building with similar apertures whether on the front, back or sides.